kks219hyunju/whatever/ADALM-PLUTO.md

 ## MATLAB

-configuration works with 2022 and later
+Configuration works with 2022 and later

 ## Installing Drivers
 Open the box, once you have opened the box there should be 5 items should be present